bkaestner/codewars-rules/rules/0100-Intro.md

 language: english
 toc: true
 abstract: |
-  This document contains some rules I've employed for my katas and my translation on [Codewars](http://www.codewars.com).
+  This document contains some rules I have employed for my katas and my translation on [Codewars](http://www.codewars.com).
 Some of them are very simple (e.g same arguments, same order), others are sometimes really hard to fulfill (random tests).
 This document contains also some tips, so that you